 The History and Purpose of Fence Law

 Fence laws date back to early American history, primarily to manage disputes between farmers, ranchers, and landowners over livestock that wandered onto neighboring properties.
-Today, these laws serve multiple purposes, including:
+Today, these laws define:

 - Defining property boundaries